Continuous-Data/MSSQL-CICD-Helper/README.md

 if you add a -verbose switch it will also display all the functions exported

-be advised that if you use a CI system or Docker that you need to clone / import at each seperate build.
+be advised that if you use a CI system or Docker that you need to clone / import at each seperate build (this is why you want a kicker script :) ).

 ----

 # Configuration

+MSSQL-CICD-Helper uses a config file which does not exist when you first install / import the module.

+In order to use the functions we need to generate and save a config file.

-Configuration is needed one time at first execution (or when using docker you need to inject your config file after you generate it first). using [Save-MSSQLCICDHelperConfiguration](#save-mssqlcicdhelperconfiguration) will let you store the filepath to SQLPackage.exe and MSBuild.exe
+if you use [Save-MSSQLCICDHelperConfiguration](#save-mssqlcicdhelperconfiguration) it will let you store the filepath to SQLPackage.exe and MSBuild.exe for later use.

 example: